kmolski/hydrohomie/README.md

 which is then (optionally) sent over Wi-Fi & MQTT to the web application for storage and presentation purposes.

 This started out as my 5th semester project for the Microprocessor and Embedded Systems course, for which I prepared the hardware and firmware components.
-I made the web application later, primarily as a means to get some practice with new Java features and popular libraries, like Spring Integration/Security and Mockito.
+I the web application was created later, primarily as a means to get some practice with new Java features and popular libraries, like Spring Integration/Security and Mockito.

 Project components